-At the same time, the Government proposes to retain tax concessions as part of the carbon price compensation, which benefit every income earner, including those on the highest incomes.
+At the same time, your Government, however, proposes to retain tax concessions as part of the carbon price compensation which benefit every income earner, including those on the highest incomes.
 It also plans to cut taxes for companies and people on higher incomes over \$80,000 per year.
 These tax cuts will cost the budget over \$9 billion over the forward estimates.

 This approach to reducing the Budget deficit is unconscionable.
-Australia cannot afford such tax cuts when the Government is moving to cut the incomes of people struggling to survive on the lowest incomes in Australia, living in poverty.
+Australia cannot afford such tax cuts when the Government is moving to cut the incomes of people struggling to survive on the lowest incomes in Australia, and living in poverty.
 It will also have a contractionary effect on the economy, with people on lower incomes being the ones who spend every cent they receive in the economy.

-As organisations representing people who rely on social security payments, we urge Labor to oppose the removal of the Energy Supplement, which will plunge people further below the poverty line.
+As organisations representing people who rely on social security payments, we urge you to withdraw this proposal to remove the Energy Supplement which will plunge people further below the poverty line.
 Whatever its original purpose, this is money that people in poverty need every fortnight for their most basic living costs, as well as those of their children.